-For centuries the RCP library and archives have collected and commissioned material to support physicians' learning and document our history, providing a fascinating insight into the world of medicine.
-These collections are made accessible to the public for their research.
+For over five centuries the library and archives have collected and commissioned material to support physicians' learning and document our history, providing a fascinating insight into the world of medicine.
+These collections are available for members to use for research and to support their studies.

+In addition, the archives contain an eclectic range of 14th to 19th century manuscripts including works on astrology, alchemy, religion, travel, medical theory and medical practice.
 Personal papers of past fellows from the 16th century to the 20th century provide glimpses into the personal lives and social concerns of many distinguished physicians.

 The heritage library and archives also contain an ongoing record of the RCP’s activities, from the founding charter of 1518, via 20th century reports on the effects of smoking, to the present.
 The RCP's role in relation to contemporary medical advances is made clear, with records demonstrating the RCP’s changing role in setting standards in medical practice.

 Fellows can access institutional archives 10 years after they are produced.
 They are available to the wider membership and the public for study after 20 years.
 All archives are accessible via our research services.

 Over 4,000 RCP library books dating from 1780 to 1914 are available online in full, free to download as part of the UK Medical Heritage Library.

 Almost 10,000 archive items and75,000 library books from 1500 to 1990 are available in full via an online subscription product on the history of science by Wiley Ltd. This content is also freely accessible via browsers at the RCP at Regent's Park, London.